 On an early start to the drive from Furnace Creek, you can further embark on a half-hour drive to Panamint Springs and then proceed towards Father Crowley Point which is another 20 minutes away.

 You can then proceed to Beatty via the ghost town of Rhyolite.
-Make sure to stop at Rhyolite and check out the old ruins of a mining town from the yesteryears!
+Make sure to stop at Rhyolite and check out the old ruins of a California mining town from the yesteryears!
 There are some creative art installations as well.